Overwatch 2 Ashe: Changes, Abilities, Playstyle

 The gun significantly increases in damage when you use the right mouse button to aim down the sights.
 It does give it some disadvantages.
 All of the pros and cons of Viper’s ADS are listed below.

-• Now the damage ranges from 22 to 75 depending on where your shot lands.
+• Damage ranges from 22 to 75, depending on where your shot lands.

 • You will receive a -25 percent damage penalty if you move while shooting.

-• The rate of fire is now far slower, and the recoil also increases by a bit.
+• Rate of fire is now far slower, and the recoil also increases by a bit.

 And that covers everything you need to know about Overwatch 2 Ashe’s The Viper.
-Next, let us take a look at each of her abilities.
-We will provide you with tips and tricks on properly utilizing them.
+Next, let’s take a look at each of her abilities.
+I will provide you with tips and tricks on properly utilizing them.

 Ashe’s Abilities